Anal canal

 The anal canal is the part that connects the rectum to the anus, located below the level of the pelvic diaphragm.
-It is located within the anal triangle of the perineum, between the right and left ischioanal fossa.
-As the final functional segment of the bowel, it functions to regulate release of excrement by two muscular sphincter complexes.
+It is located within the anal triangle of the perineum, between the right and left ischioanal fossae.
+As the final functional segment of the bowel, it functions to regulate release of feces by two muscular anal sphincter complexes.
 The anus is the aperture at the terminal portion of the anal canal.

 Structure

 In humans, the anal canal is approximately 2.5 to 4 cm long, from the anorectal junction to the anus.
 It is directed downwards and backwards.
 It is surrounded by inner involuntary and outer voluntary sphincters which keep the lumen closed in the form of an anteroposterior slit.

 The canal is differentiated from the rectum by a transition along the internal surface from endodermal to skin-like ectodermal tissue.

 The anal canal is traditionally divided into two segments, upper and lower, separated by the pectinate line (also known as the dentate line):